Living in Vietnam?

-In Vietnam, children enjoy 12 years of basic education on a half-day basis before they move on to college, university or begin work.
+In Vietnam, children enjoy twelve years of basic education on a half-day basis before they move on to college, university, or begin work.

-Just like the healthcare sector, the education sector could strongly benefit from reforms.
-This is specifically the case for higher education institutions, which do not always meet international standards and are thus often incapable of offering a well-rounded education.
+Just like the healthcare sector, the education sector is benefitting from deep reforms initiated by the government.
+This is specifically the case for universities, which do not always meet international standards and are thus often incapable of offering a well-rounded education.

 Outdated teaching methods are one of the main issues plaguing the Vietnamese education system.
 Teachers often focus more on discipline in the classroom than on lively discussions and interaction.
 Censorship and interference from the government are prevalent and can create a stifling teaching environment.
 Many Vietnamese children eventually graduate successfully.
 However, graduates who begin to work for international companies may need to be retrained.

 As mentioned above, the teaching quality in the classroom depends largely on the individual teacher.
 If you send your children to a Vietnamese school, they will be expected to remain passively attentive and studious.
 For children who are used to the teaching methods that are common in Western countries, this may come as a bit of a shock.
 After all, they may have become accustomed to lively interaction in the classroom.

 Public schools are often underfunded and thus cannot offer all the subjects they should or would want to teach.
 For this reason, private language centers are in high demand.
 They offer English as a second language to students of all ages who would like to improve their professional opportunities.
 Expats are often hired to teach these classes.
 Unfortunately, not every expat is qualified to teach and more often than not, these language courses severely lack in quality.